15 Secret Tips for Building A Better Blog

 4. Hire a geek to make you a pretty banner and customize your theme/template if necessary.

-5. Spend $100 a year for Wordpress hosting services.
+5. Spend $100 a year for WordPress hosting services.

 6. Go the library and/or search Google to find great content for your blog.